adjust/ios_adobe_extension/README.md

 ### <a id="basic-setup"></a>Basic setup

 You don't need to start the Adjust SDK manually.
-After setting the configurations in [Launch dashboard](https://launch.adobe.com/) and initializing `ACPCore`, register the Adjust SDK Extension:
+First, set the configuration in [Launch dashboard](https://launch.adobe.com/) and initialize `ACPCore`, then register the Adjust SDK Extension:

 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions